dotnet/docs-maui/docs/migration/forms-projects.md

 Xamarin.Forms has a <xref:Xamarin.Forms.Device?displayProperty=fullName> class that helps you to interact with the device and platform the app is running on.
 The equivalent class in .NET MAUI, <xref:Microsoft.Maui.Controls.Device?displayProperty=fullName>, is deprecated and its functionality is replaced by multiple types.

-The following table shows the .NET MAUI replacements for the <xref:Xamarin.Forms.Device?displayProperty=fullName> class:
+The following table shows the .NET MAUI replacements for the functionality in the <xref:Xamarin.Forms.Device?displayProperty=fullName> class:

 > [!div class="mx-tdBreakAll"]
 > | Xamarin.Forms API | .NET MAUI API | Comments |